Here are 8 factors that influence birth choices:

 8. Previous Personal Experiences

 For those women who have given birth before, they will find that experience influences their choices.
-It may be that their care provider feels that a previous CS means an automatic repeat, meaning they have limited options if they would rather a VBAC and can not change care providers.
-Likewise, a woman wanting a repeat CS may encounter pressure to VBAC, which is stressful.
-For other women, a previous traumatic experience may require debriefing (preferably with an impartial professional) A positive past experience, may mean a more relaxed approach to the next birth.
+A previous traumatic experience may require debriefing (preferably with an impartial professional).
+A positive past experience may mean a more relaxed approach to the next birth.

 See also: